-In 2004, hairspray was with ~65% the main NMVOC contributor of the cosmetics group, followed by deodorants ~29%.
+In 2004, hairspray was with $\sim$ 65% the main NMVOC contributor of the cosmetics group, followed by deodorants $\sim$ 29%.
 However, in 2012, the two main contributors exchanged positions.
-Now deodorants contribute to ~54% (6.41 kton) and hairstyling products to ~35% (4.14 kton).
+Now deodorants contribute to $\sim$ 54% (6.41 kton) and hairstyling products to $\sim$ 35% (4.14 kton).
 According to the NCV, there have been no major changes of NMVOC concentration in products since 1996.
-Only within the group deodorant has there been an increase of the use of NMVOC-rich deodorant sprays.
+Only within the group deodorant there has been an increase of the use of NMVOC-rich deodorant sprays.
 The increase of NMVOC emission is ascribed to the increased use of hairspray (flexible hairspray) and deodorant spray (roller sticks replaced by aerosol cans).
-Ultimately this has led to an increase in NMVOC from cosmetics.
+Ultimately this has led to an increase in NMVOC emissions from cosmetics.